 Nuggets tie NBA mark with 24 3s in 132-110 win over Warriors

-Denver Nuggets guard Jameer Nelson, right, takes a three-point shot over Golden State Warriors guard Stephen Curry in the second half of an NBA basketball game Monday, Feb.
+The Nuggets won 132-110. .
+Golden State Warriors forward Kevin Durant, left, goes up for a shot as Denver Nuggets guard Will Barton defends in the first half of an NBA basketball game, Monday, Feb.
 13, 201, in Denver.
-The Nuggets won 132-110.

 Add your comments below